Topics Map > Client Services

-duoLogo-web.png*A Note about Duo: Our 2-step authentication process called "Duo" will also help prevent others from logging into your UWL accounts even after you have provided your UWL login credentials because the hacker or phisher would also need to have your Duo device in order to fully comprise your account.
-Thus, it is now less likely for your UWL email account to even become a spam account.
-For more information about Duo, then please check out our "Duo - Frequently Asked Questions (FAQ)" KB article.
+A Note about Okta: Our 2-step authentication process called "Okta" will also help prevent others from logging into your UWL accounts, even after you have provided your UWL login credentials.
+This is because the hacker or phisher would also need to have your Okta Security Method in order to fully compromise your account.
+Thus, it is less likely for your UWL email account to become a spam account.
+For more information about Okta, see Okta - FAQ (Frequently Asked Questions) (opens in new tab).

 If you provided any other personal information, like banking account login credentials, credit card numbers, social media login credentials, etc., then please go to those companies' websites directly and change those passwords as soon as possible and/or contact those companies' IT support directly for further assistance.